 Many people don't realize that annual exams are often more important than annual vaccines.
-Physical exams are the best tool we have to evaluate the health of our patients and prevent disease.
+Physical exams are the best tool our veterinarian practice has to evaluate the health of our patients and prevent disease.
 Often times with early detection, we are able to stop or slow the progression of many diseases that affect our pets, such as organ function problems, heart disease, diabetes, and cancer.
 We recommend physical exams annually for pets 1-7 years old, and bi-annual exams for pets over 8 years old.
 Please see our Senior Wellness page for more information about caring for older pets.

 There is much information out there today about the necessity of vaccines for our pets.
 While the recommendation of the frequency of the vaccines has changed, the need for them has not.
 Many serious pet diseases can be easily prevented by vaccination.
 Even if your pet is strictly indoors, they can be exposed to viruses carried in the air, dust, on clothing and even in your yard.
 Vaccinating your pet is very easy and inexpensive protection against costly treatment or premature death of your pet.
 These diseases are out there and many can live in the environment for extended periods of time.

 For vaccine recommendations for puppies and kittens, please see our Puppy and Kitten Plan page under "Services"